Plan a Microsoft Entra self-service password reset deployment

 |SSPR registration and usage data are available to administrators in near real time||Is available via audit logs|

-You can also refer to Complete out an Azure AD self-service password reset pilot roll.
+You can also refer to Complete out a Microsoft Entra self-service password reset pilot roll.
 In this tutorial, you will enable a pilot roll out of SSPR in your organization and test using a non-administrator account.

 |User doesn't have any registered authentication methods available||A user is trying to reset their password but doesn't have any of the authentication methods that they registered available (Example: they left their cell phone at home and can't access email)|